 Due to COVID-19 the new procedure announced on 19 March 2021 is that all tourists must have a Covid-19 PCR negative test report to enter the country and will need to quarantine.
 Covid-19 vaccinated people can obtain a visa on arrival and no quarantine is necessary.
 Pre-approval through their tour company for Nepal is needed.

 Covid-19 vaccination should be obtained before traveling to Nepal.
-Please check latest updates hereShare this tour
+Please check the latest updates hereShare this tour

 Udayshree Tole, Tokha Raod